 - Associate Professional in Human Resources – International (aPHRi)

 - Professional in Human Resources – International (PHRi)

 - Senior Professional in Human Resources – International (SPHRi)

 - Global Professional in Human Resources (GPHR)

-Several recent job postings list voluntary certification as a preferred qualification for job candidates (from a survey of job vacancies taken in May 2015, shown for illustrative purposes only):
+Several recent job postings list voluntary certification as a preferred qualification for job candidates (Shown for illustrative purposes only):